By: Marilyn L. Davis

 Generous writing is my term for pieces that give more than just quick information or only the facts; it is the creative aspect of non-fiction.
-Writing today has to be more than simply a word count and quantity, it has to be the word and content quality as well.
-These articles include the story behind the words, and that takes time, energy, and effort on our part to create a meaningful blog post.
+Writing today has to be more than merely a word count and quantity; it has to be the word and content quality as well.

 Writing about Any Topic: Miserly or Generous?